STARTALK Summer Institutes for Teachers of Chinese

 Yu-Lan Lin, PhD

 Dr. Lin is the Executive Director of the Chinese Language Association of Secondary-Elementary Schools (CLASS).
-Her 34-years career led her from Chinese Language teacher to Modern Languages administrator to K-12 Senior Program Director of World Languages for the Boston Public Schools.
+Her 35-years career led her from Chinese Language teacher to Modern Languages administrator to K-12 Senior Program Director of World Languages for the Boston Public Schools.
 Dr. Lin has served on the Chinese AP Task Force Committee for the College Board, as Content Advisor for the AP Chinese Program, and on the AP Chinese Curriculum and Assessment Development Committee.
 Currently she serves on the World Language Advisory Committee and the Academy Assembly Committee for the College Board.
 Her published work includes co-authorship of the CLASS Professional Standards for K-12 Chinese Teachers.
-She is the recipient of MaFLA’s Distinguished Service Award; NECTFL’s Nelson H. Brooks Award for Outstanding Leadership in the Profession and ACTFL’s Florence Steiner Award for Leadership in K-12 Foreign Language Education.
-Recently at UMass Boston, Dr. Lin designed and implemented a very successful professional development program for English language teachers from Shaanxi Normal University, Xi’an China.
+She is the recipient of MaFLA's Distinguished Service Award; NECTFL's Nelson H. Brooks Award for Outstanding Leadership in the Profession and ACTFL's Florence Steiner Award for Leadership in K-12 Foreign Language Education.
+Recently at UMass Boston, Dr. Lin designed and implemented a very successful professional development program for English language teachers from Shaanxi Normal University, Xi'an China, and another group of 35 English teachers from Gansu Province.

 Yixing (Star) Lew